ivangfr/springboot-kong-plugins/README.md

 ### Add Rate Limiting plugin

 We are going to add the following rate limitings:
-- `/api/public`: 1 request a second
+- `/api/public` and `/actuator/health`: 1 request a second
 - `/api/private`: 5 requests a minute
-- `/actuator/httptrace`: 2 requests a minute or 100 requests an hour
+- `/actuator/integrationgraph`: 2 requests a minute or 100 requests an hour

 1. Add plugin to route `PUBLIC_ROUTE_ID`
    ```